 Today I finished my 30 days of yoga journey.
-I did every single day and I gave every 100% to my practice even when I ached or didn’t feel like doing it in the first place – I am so damn proud of myself!
+I did every single day and I gave every 100% to my practice even when I ached or didn’t feel like doing it in the first place.
+To say I’m so damn proud of myself in an understatement!

 Coach Winston has also provided a lot of support on this journey.
 Some days he snored at me and other days he licked me mid-pose or tried to sit on me.
 I would roll the mat out and there he’d be!
 I’m just glad I didn’t give him a clipboard and whistle!